 - The O’Connell Bridge in Dublin’s city center is the only traffic bridge in Europe wider than it is long.
 It was initially named Carlisle Bridge and was significantly narrower when constructed from wood and granite in 1794.

 - Dublin has a maritime temperate climate and, on average, experiences the most sunshine during May and June.
-The average temperature is coldest in January and February at 41°F (5°C), and you can expect the average temperatures to peak in July and August at 60°F (15.5°C).
+The average temperature is coldest in January and February at 41°F (5°C), and you can expect the average temperatures to peak in Ireland in July and August at 60°F (15.5°C).

 - Trinity College is located in Dublin’s city center and is Ireland’s oldest University.
 It is celebrated in Dublin, with many of Ireland’s finest minds passing through its doors, such as Oscar Wilde.

 - Did you know Dublin is home to Ireland’s oldest pub?
 The Brazen Head was established in 1198, and it is filled with memorabilia and serves beer and delicious Irish stew.
 Check out some of the haunted pubs in Dublin while you’re at it in addition to some Halloween traditions in Ireland!

 - Dublin is said to have the widest street in Europe, O’Connell Street (54 yards wide).
 The title is contested by Champs-Élysées Avenue (77 yards wide).